Transfer Learning of CATE with Kernel Ridge Regression: Theoretical Results

 Combining this result with Corollary~\labelcref{corollary; optimal MSE bound}, we obtain Theorem~\labelcref{theorem; main theorem}.
 Compared to Corollary~\labelcref{corollary; optimal MSE bound}, the above oracle inequality contains the additional term \(\Ocr\), reflecting the cost of model selection.
 However, since \(\Ocr = \tilde{\cO}\bigl(\frac{1}{n} + \frac{1}{n_\cT}\bigr)\), it remains a negligible bound relative to the leading term in Theorem~\labelcref{theorem; main theorem}.
-Hence, our algorithm achieves strong adaptivity, attaining near-optimal performance with model selection, as stated in Theorem~\labelcref{theorem; main theorem}.
-The proofs of both propositions are presented in Section~\labelcref{section; proofs oracle inequalities}.
+The proof is presented in Appendix~\labelcref{section: proofs oracle inequalities}.